Rasquin/project-2-CCS/README.md

 the name of said place of interest, and the site will redirect you to Wikipedia or the respective web site.

+The interactive map allow you to look for goup of places according to its type.
+After selecting a type of place, the user will get an arrangement of places displayed on the map.
+When click on the respective icon, the user will get the name of the place.

 The contact page contents a form where the user can ask for adavice or tell his/her experience.
 The form ask you for the name of the user, the email and the message.
 All this information can be submitted through the "Send" buttom.

-###Features Left to Implement
+### Features Left to Implement
 .
-Let the user know about the rating and reviews of a desired place and give access to the website after looking for it at the Search Box.
+Let the user know about the rating and reviews of a desired place and give access to the website after looking for it at the Select.
 Those characteristics are not  for free.
 .
 Allow the user to view the experiences of other people when visiting the city (blog)

-##Technologies Used
+## Technologies Used

 This project was made with HTML5, CSS3 and JavaScript.
 Besides those, the following tools were used: